Was Jesus Crucified on Friday? Was Easter on Sunday?

 "For just as Jonah was three days and three nights in the belly of the sea monster, so for three days and three nights the Son of Man will be in the heart of the earth."
 (Mat 12:40)

 There are some Protestant fringe groups who claim the Catholic Church has the wrong day for Jesus' Crucifixion, others say the Last Supper and his arrest were on the Wednesday.
 Others claim he did not rise on Sunday.
-Other attacks on traditional Catholic celebration dates are made by liberal scholars are often writing books that usually are released on Easter or some other Catholic holy day which refutes various aspects of Church Tradition or teaching.
+Other attacks on traditional Catholic celebration dates are made by liberal scholars in books that are usually released on Easter or some other Catholic holy day which refutes various aspects of Church Tradition or teaching.
 Matthew 12:40 seems to always be quoted when these criticisms of the traditional Catholic dates are challenged.

 "...and that he was buried, and that he was raised on the third day in accordance with the scriptures."